504.45 Inappropriate Student Interaction

-If, after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures up to, and including, suspension and expulsion.
-If after an investigation a District employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures up to, and including, termination.
-If after an investigation a District volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from District grounds.
+If, after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures up to and including, suspension and expulsion.
+If, after an investigation, a district employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures up to and including, termination.
+If after an investigation a volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to and including, exclusion from district grounds.
 “Volunteer” means an individual who has regular, significant contact with students.
 Student discipline is considered confidential under FERPA.

-The school or District will promptly and reasonably investigate allegations of Inappropriate Student Interaction.
-The Superintendent/designee will be responsible for handling all complaints by students alleging Inappropriate Student Interaction.
-It also is the responsibility of the Superintendent/designee, in conjunction with the investigator and principals, to develop procedures regarding this policy.
+The district will promptly and reasonably investigate allegations of Inappropriate Student Interaction.
+The superintendent/designee shall name an investigator to handle a complaint of Inappropriate Student Interaction.
+It also is the responsibility of the superintendent/designee, in conjunction with the investigator and principals, to develop procedures regarding this policy.

 - Inclusion in the student handbook.